 Because the base vehicles are imported from Japan, there is a blanket import road-tax levy – currently £270.
 Insurance varies according to age, driving history and postcode.
 Premiums are typically between £250 and £400, although these can be much higher if you live in the centre of a busy city, have just obtained your driving licence or have recent claims or convictions.
 Call us for details of good insurers, we are happy to help.

-Yes.
-We can export to all EU countries (transportation costs apply).
-Please note the Toyota Alphard Eco Explorer and Pioneer models come in right-hand drive only and that the country you live in will have certain importation requirements and rules that you must explore before purchasing the vehicle.
+Our campervans are supplied in right-hand drive only and the country you live in will have certain importation requirements and rules that you must explore before purchasing the vehicle.

 Not yet.
 There are considerable import restrictions to vehicles into both countries that prevent sales there for the time being.
 But watch this space, we are looking at solutions.